-Each orange-coloured, round, biconvex, film-coated tablet, debossed with "EL" on one side and "20" on the other side, contains 20 mg of eletriptan.
+Each orange, round, biconvex, film-coated tablet, debossed with "EL" on one side and "20" on the other side, contains 20 mg of eletriptan.
 Nonmedicinal ingredients: cellulose microcrystalline, lactose monohydrate, croscarmellose sodium, magnesium stearate, and Aquarius BT 13200 Orange.
 Aquarius BT 13200 Orange contains: hypromellose 2910, titanium dioxide, triacetin, lactose monohydrate, and FD&C Yellow 6 Aluminium Lake.

-Each orange-coloured, round, biconvex, film-coated tablet, debossed with "EL" on one side and "40" on the other side, contains 40 mg of eletriptan.
+Each orange, round, biconvex, film-coated tablet, debossed with "EL" on one side and "40" on the other side, contains 40 mg of eletriptan.
 Nonmedicinal ingredients: cellulose microcrystalline, lactose monohydrate, croscarmellose sodium, magnesium stearate, and Aquarius BT 13202 Orange.
 Aquarius BT 13202 Orange contains: hypromellose 2910, titanium dioxide, triacetin, lactose monohydrate, and FD&C Yellow 6 Aluminium Lake.

 How should I use this medication?

 The recommended adult dose of eletriptan is one 20 mg or 40 mg tablet taken at the first sign of a migraine headache.
 If your headache improves but returns after an initial dose of 20 mg, an additional 20 mg dose may be taken but no sooner than 2 hours after the first dose.